apollographql/apollo-client/react-docs/source/pagination.md

 order: 21
 ---

-Sometimes, you will have one or more views in your application where you need to display a list that contains too much data to be either fetched or displayed at once.
+Often, you will have some views in your application where you need to display a list that contains too much data to be either fetched or displayed at once.
 Pagination is the most common solution to this problem, and Apollo Client has built-in functionality that makes it quite easy to do.

 There are basically two ways of fetching paginated data: numbered pages, and cursors.
 There are also two ways for displaying paginated data: discrete pages, and infinite scrolling.
 For a more in-depth explanation of the difference and when you might want to use one vs. the other, we recommend that you read our blog post on the subject: [Understanding Pagination](https://medium.com/apollo-stack/understanding-pagination-rest-graphql-and-relay-b10f835549e7).

 In this article, we'll cover the technical details of using Apollo to implement both approaches.

 <h2 id="fetch-more">Using `fetchMore`</h2>

-Apollo lets you do pagination with a function called [`fetchMore`](cache-updates.html#fetchMore), which is provided on the `data` prop by the `graphql` HOC (higher-order component).
-You need to specify what query and variables to use for the update, and how to merge the new query result with the existing data on the client.
+In Apollo, the easiest way to do pagination is with a function called [`fetchMore`](cache-updates.html#fetchMore), which is provided on the `data` prop by the `graphql` higher order component.
+This basically allows you to do a new GraphQL query and merge the result into the original result.

+You can specify what query and variables to use for the new query, and how to merge the new query result with the existing data on the client.
 How exactly you do that will determine what kind of pagination you are implementing.

 <h2 id="numbered-pages">Offset-based</h2>